 The following factors may raise a woman's risk of developing vaginal cancer:

 Age.
 Squamous cell carcinoma most often occurs in women between 50 and 70 years old; approximately half of women with vaginal cancer are older than 60.

 Human papillomavirus (HPV).
 Research indicates that infection with this virus is a risk factor for vaginal cancer.
 HPV is most commonly passed from person to person during sexual activity.
-There are different types, or strains, of HPV, and some strains are more strongly associated with certain types of cancers.
+There are different types, or strains, of HPV, and some strains are more strongly linked with certain types of cancers.
 Many types of cancer caused by HPV are associated with precancerous conditions that develop before the cancer.
-HPV vaccines protect against certain strains of the virus.
+HPV vaccines protect against specific strains of the virus.
 Learn more about HPV and cancer.